EnriHeller/myBudget/README.md

 Then confirm, press **OK** and get into connection.
 After that, open *scriptSql.sql* file saved on *back* folder and execute their sentences.
 It will be created *my-budget* schema (If do you want to see it, it's necessary refresh the schema list).

-Later, To run the local server, open *back* folder in Git Bash terminal and execute `npm install` for install the proyect dependencies. next, you must run `npm run dev`.
+Later, To run the local server, open *back* folder in Git Bash terminal and execute `npm install` for install the proyect dependencies.
+Next, you must run `npm run dev`.

 If the steps were executed successfully, you should see the following message in the console: